All-Star List of Protein for Salads

 To keep things simple, we like to batch-cook a couple of types of protein over the weekend and use them throughout the week.

-A Few More of My Favorite Healthy Protein Options
+A Few More of Our Favorite Healthy Protein Options

 MEAT and FISH